-Indiana’s electric cooperatives will host the fifth annual “Indiana’s Electric Cooperative Community Day” Friday, Oct.
-12. Twenty-six of Indiana’s electric cooperatives will complete a project that meets a specific need within their service area.
-Working side-by-side, Indiana’s electric cooperatives will …Read More.
+Cooperatives will volunteer their time to a statewide community day of service Indiana’s electric cooperatives will host the annual “Indiana’s Electric Cooperative Community Day” Friday, Oct.
+11. Twenty-seven of Indiana’s electric cooperatives will complete a project that meets a specific …Read More.